markusmarx/ejdb-website/doc/ql/ql.rst

         You can consider `abstract document` as a prototype for all possible documents in the collection.

     fieldpath
-        In the context of an `abstract document` a :term:`fieldpath` is the path consisting of JSON field names traversed from the document's root to the particular document field.
+        In the context of an :term:`abstract document` a `fieldpath` is the path consisting of JSON field names traversed from the document root to the particular document field joined together by `.` symbol.